John Dillinger: Public Enemy Number One

 When he heard that his girlfriend Billie Frechette had been arrested and fearing she would crack under interrogation he wanted to shoot his way into the police station to rescue her but was told that to do so would almost certainly result in his death.
 As it transpired Billie did not reveal his whereabouts.

 Dillinger and his gang reunited at the Little Bohemia Lodge in the small town of Manitowish Waters in Wisconsin.
-The owners were assured that as long as they did what they were told they would not be harmed.
-But despite the gang monitoring their movements they managed to slip away long enough to alert the Authorities..
+The owners were assured that if they did what they were told they would not be harmed.
+But despite the gang monitoring their movements they managed to slip away long enough to alert the Authorities.

 A few days later the Lodge was surrounded by D.O.I agents under the charge of Melvin Purvis who was to bring more high-profile gangsters to justice than any other agent.
 On this occasion however he messed up.